-Lately as I get older it has been a bit more difficult for me to always use the hobie mirage drive for all day.
+Lately as I get older it has been a bit more difficult for me to always use the Hobie mirage drive for all day.
 Finishing a day of trolling, and barely being able to walk due to back pain is a bit discouraging.
-So after some searching I found a build to convert a Watersnake 18 lb motor into a trolling motor that fits into a hobie mirage slot on the kayak.
+So after some searching I found a build to convert a Watersnake 18 lb motor into a trolling motor that fits into a Hobie mirage slot on my kayak.
 This build looks like it will work on any size of watersnake.
-But really I cant see the need for a bigger thrust then I currently have.
-Now for some long ocean trips maybe to deal with the current.
+And could be used on any of Hobie’s kayaks that have a mirage slot.

-- Dremel tool to cut shaft (a hacksaw would work but be very slow)
+- Dremel tool to cut shaft (a hacksaw would work but be very slow): https://amzn.to/3xwHWl3

 - Phillips screwdriver